 Drinking a low-quality cup of coffee isn’t an option if your whole life depends on it.
-You may collect your beans and brands, but one of the most important parts of the coffee brewing process is the grinding.
+You may collect your beans and brands carefully, but one of the most important parts of the coffee brewing process is the grinding.

 Getting the right grinds for French press is much more important than you think.
 In fact, it’s so important that you easily end up drinking lousy coffee if not too careful.

-That’s why we’ll talk about the best coffee grinder for French press and help you choose the one for your needs and lifestyle.
+That’s why we’ll talk about the best grinder for French press coffee and help you choose the best type of grinder for your needs and lifestyle.
 Because there’s no such thing as a tasty cup of joe brewed with a wrong grind.
 And that press pot is particularly fussy!

 - Why do you need a grinder for press coffee?